 I’ve known of a lot of churches in the city I live in who are starting or have started transitioning to the multiple service model.
 This is where the church offers multiple times when their congregation comes together and worships.
-The preaching of the Word stays the same though the worship might change up a little.
+The preaching of the Word stays the same through the worship might change up a little.
 Some churches have a contemporary worship setting for a later service while earlier services play the traditional music.
 Typically worship times are 8:30 a.m., 11:00 a.m. and 5:30 p.m.
-Some churches have similar makeup of service times.
+Some churches have a similar makeup of service times.
 This allows for families to choose what service they will attend based on what their weekend plans look like.
 I know of one church that offers Saturday night services for those families who want to worship earlier or might want to have a more open weekend.
-Now I don’t put everyone in the same boat as choosing the multi service method for convenience.
+Now I don’t put everyone in the same boat as choosing the multi-service method for convenience.
 But more than likely the church chooses this option to cater to their congregation.
 Another reason churches will move to offering multiple services is in hopes of growing their church attendance.
 If I have a building that can hold two hundred people and I offer two services.
 I can potentially hold up to four hundred people.
 This is the way some churches try to grow.
-This modern strategy comes from other churches who have used this strategy and thrive by it.
+This modern strategy comes from other churches who have used this strategy and thrive on it.
 Other churches see this and would rather try to find a grow quick gimmick than remain faithful and continue working hard in the fields.
-This places more stress on the pastor to spread himself out to preach two service and be shepherding two or more churches.
-However this is not the main problem of the multi service model.
+This places more stress on the pastor to spread himself out to preach two services and be shepherding two or more churches.
+However, this is not the main problem of the multi-service model.
 The danger of churches that go to multiple services is the demise of church unity.
-Churches that follow this model would say they seek church unity, but in reality this model hurts the Body than it does help.
+Churches that follow this model would say they seek church unity, but in reality, this model hurts the Body than it does help.

 Just Getting the Conversation Started

-I am writing this just to start the conversation of the danger of the multiple service model.
+I am writing this just to start the conversation about the danger of the multiple service model.
 Kyle Cheatham a careful and insightful writer for the 9Marks ministry who helps Christians think about the church writes an article that exhorts churches to reconsider splitting up into multiple services here.
 I don’t see how multiple services can practically be beneficial to the congregation, the pastor, and the leadership of the church.
 I understand that churches who build large facilities want to fill their pews, cushioned chairs, or stadium seats.
 But the Bible doesn’t command the church to fill their sanctuaries, auditoriums, or stadiums for the sake of numbers.
-At the end of this post I offer a solution to church planters going into establishing churches and pastors who desire a healthier model as they and their other pastors care for the people God has entrusted them with.
+At the end of this post, I offer a solution to church planters going into establishing churches and pastors who desire a healthier model as they and their other pastors care for the people God has entrusted them with.
 God calls the church to be full of regenerate people who display their love for God by following His commands.
 This does not mean that they are trying to use obedience to earn their salvation.
-Instead it means that the church is a place for regenerated hearts mainly.
-Back on the purpose of this post, I desire this post lead those who are apart of multiple services to think carefully on why their church has decided to go towards this popular but unhelpful model.
+Instead, it means that the church is a place for regenerated hearts mainly.
+Back on the purpose of this post, I desire this post lead those who are apart of multiple services to think carefully about why their church has decided to go towards this popular but unhelpful model.

 Multiple Reasons Why Multiple Church Services are Not Helpful